magicmarc/marks-reverie/src/content/posts/ACT_V_Wai_and_the_Lighthouse.md

 *(The light shimmers.
 Out of it steps another Wai—an apparition, sharper, calmer, radiant with the glow of the lighthouse itself.
 His twin smiles knowingly.)*

 **OTHER WAI:**
-Why go back?
+Indeed.
 Out there you’re just noise, a joker with a tennis racket.
 Here you can be pure—part of something vast, untainted.
 No smog, no bills, no pretending you like the city’s grind.
 Just nature, eternal and clean.

 **WAI** *(hesitant, swallowing hard)*:
 I do hate the city.
 Hate the traffic, the screens, the rush.
 I’ve always wanted the bush, the sea… a place where air actually tastes like air.